cisco-asp-web/LTRMSI-3000/lab_5/lab_5-guide.md

 ### SRv6 Linux Kernel Routes
 > [!NOTE]
-> SRv6 has been available in the mainstream Linux kernel since version 4.10 and uSID since version 5.6.
-For our Ubuntu hosts there is no need to install packages or tune any sysctl or other parameters.

-#### Adding Linux SRv6 Routes

-Our SONiC nodes support uSID and we'll simply construct the Linux SRv6 route with a single *segment* in the SRH that happens to have our fabric uSIDs embedded in it.
-This SRv6 route will then be programmed at the host level.
+> The below section uses the original Linux kernel SRv6 implementation which was based on SRH.
+Linux supports SRv6 uSID today and future versions of this lab will be adapted to use Linux uSID.
+For now having the end *host* impose an SRH encapsulation works just fine as the SONiC uSID fabric will only be operating on the outer destination address anyway.

+Before we get into PyTorch and automation, let's manually add a Linux route with SRv6 encapsulation:

-1. Manually add a Linux SRv6 route on *`host00`* to *`host02`* to take the path *`leaf00`* -> *`spine01`* -> *`leaf02`*:
+1. Add a Linux SRv6 route on *`host00`* to *`host02`* to take the path *`leaf00`* -> *`spine01`* -> *`leaf02`*:

    Execute the *route add* from the *topology-host* with *docker exec*: